By: Marilyn L. Davis

 “Everyone wears masks.
 They come in all different shapes and sizes.
 The only problem with trying one on is, does it fit?
 How easily we fall into the trap that we don’t have to be who we really are.
 How easily we convince ourselves that we need to cover up what we were born to be.
 It’s a tragedy that fear keeps us from our destiny.
 It’s hell when the person you were created to be is covered up by some cheap impostor” ― Rachel Van Dyken, Toxic

-In our addiction, our masks make us acceptable, but underneath them, most of us are: :
+In our addiction, our masks help us manipulate and fool people.
+They hide our vulnerabilities, but underneath them, most of us are:

 - Smiling, when every fiber of our being is screaming in pain.

 - Friendly, when all we want to do is get our dope and leave.